t-o-m-r/Echinocoder/README.md

 * A small optimisation of the above method (implemented as [Cinf_numpy_complexPacked_encoder_for_list_of_reals_as_realprojectivespace](Cinf_numpy_complexPacked_encoder_for_list_of_reals_as_realprojectivespace.py))  reduces the by one when $n>0$ and $n$ is even.

-./test.py is the example/test script.
+## Testing/examples

-Note to self: one could complexify the Bursar's idea.
+[test.py](test.py) is the example/test script.
+Run it to excercise the encoders.
+If they all work the script should end with a message saying something like "0 failures".